lachlanmcdonald/hackernews-user-tags/README.md

 **Color picker does not automatically close on Firefox**

-The `<input type="color">` UI on Firefox is a native UI contorl, and does not always honor changes to the page.
-There are not yet any known work-arounds.
+The `<input type="color">` element in Firefox uses device-native UI controls, which does not always honor changes to the page.
+There are not any known work-arounds, and the color picker will need to be closed manually.